-So, you have finally decided to move forward with growing a tomato garden, but there’s one tiny problem: the tomato seedling has leaves that are starting to turn yellow.
+Tomato seedling leaves are turning yellow.
+So, you have finally decided to move forward with growing a tomato garden, but there’s one tiny problem: the tomato seedling has leaves starting to turn yellow.

 Is that good or bad?
 What causes the leaves to be yellow?
 How do you fix it?

-While there are several reasons for a tomato seedling’s leaves to turn yellow, this seems to be a common scenario that can be resolved.
+While there are several reasons for a tomato seedling’s leaves to turn yellow, it seems to be a common scenario that can be resolved.

 Tomato Seedling Leaves Turning Yellow

-Tomato seedling leaves turning yellow may be due to a lack of sufficient calcium and iron.
+Tomato seedling leaves are turning yellow due to insufficient calcium and iron.
 Too little or too much watering, lack of sunlight, and diseases can also cause yellow leaves.
 However, yellow leaves are sometimes a normal part of development for tomato plants.

 Although tomatoes are one of the most popular crops to grow, they are very high maintenance.
 Tomato plants feed heavily on the nutrients in the soil, which can easily lead to deficiencies.